nanaky92/BetterAPI/readme.md

 It is one of the best practices to include unit tests, and it would be the natural next step.
 See [mocha](https://github.com/mochajs/mocha).

-We already have some integration tests, which is good, but have the problem of relying on BD API working in order to being able to test.
+We already have some integration tests, which is good, but they have the problem of relying on BD API in order to being able to test.
+If DB API does not work, the tests would fail.

 ### Discrepancies between BD API and ES